rsullivan00/blog/_posts/2020-07-27-apollo-jsonapi.markdown

 Apollo Link JSON API currently [doesn't handle HTTP error statuses very well](https://github.com/Rsullivan00/apollo-link-json-api/issues/26)--
-Apollo considers anything that's not 2XX to be a Network Error, which means that useful HTTP statuses like `422` are not easily available in the query result.
+Apollo considers anything that's not 2XX to be a Network Error, which means that useful HTTP statuses like `422` and their error messages are not easily available in the query result.

 This is totally fixable, but I haven't found a great solution yet.
 PRs are